oaimli/MLCoding/README.md

 # DLCoding
-Codes for gradually Learning machine learning and deep learning in python, keras, pytorch or tensorflow.
+Codes for gradually learning of machine learning and deep learning in python, keras, pytorch or tensorflow.